google/sentencepiece/python/README.md

 ## Build and Install SentencePiece
 You need to install SentencePiece before before installing this python wrapper.

-Please use pip comand to install SentencePiece python module.
+You can simply use pip comand to install SentencePiece python module.

 ```
 % pip install sentencepiece
 ```

-You can install SentencePiece python module manually as follows:
+To install the wrapper manually, try the following commands:
 ```
 % python setup.py build
 % sudo python setup.py install